nre-learning/nrelabs-curriculum/lessons/lesson-25/stage3/guide.md

 #### Python gRPC Client
 In this exercise  we are going to create a simple python gRPC client to manipulate the Junos routing table.

-First, go to Python interactive prompt and import the required modules.

-`authentication_service_pb2` for the Junos Authentication `rib_service_pb2` is the Junos JET RIB gRPC service.
+First, go to Python interactive prompt and import the required modules - `authentication_service_pb2` for the Junos Authentication and `rib_service_pb2` is the Junos JET RIB gRPC service.

 ```
 python